hmandela/hmandela/README.md

 I'm **Mandela Houngnibo**, an agro-hydro-meteorologist serving as a junior expert at AGRHYMET RCC-WAS.
 Previously, I worked at METEO BENIN as the Head of the Studies and Meteorological Development Section.

 ## Bio
 Throughout my academic journey, I earned a Bachelor’s degree in Atmospheric Sciences and proceeded to pursue a Master’s degree in Agrometeorology.
-I'm currently a
+I'm currently a PhD candidate in agriculture and water sciences.
+You can find a [list of my publications here](papers).

 <!-- Here are some ideas to get you started: